menkheyfu8210/mlai_project/README.md

-# Shallow-learning methods for pedestrian detection
+# Shallow-learning methods for pedestrian classification and detection in images

 This repository contains the code for the final project of the Machine Learning & Artificial Intelligence course of the Master's Degree in Computer Engineering for Robotics and Smart Industry @UniVR.

 ## Description

-The project explores various shallow-learning techniques for pedestrian classification and detection in images.
+TODO

 ## Getting Started